Dinner in America: Release

 The film premiered at the Sundance Film Festival on January 24, 2020, as part of the U.S. Dramatic Competition.
-It was released in select theaters in the United States on May 27, 2022, by Best & Final Releasing, and on video-on-demand on June 7.
+It left Sundance without securing a buyer and struggled to find distribution, having to continue its festival run with virtual screenings because of the COVID-19 pandemic.
+As a result, it was self-released in select theaters in the United States on May 27, 2022, by Best & Final Releasing, and on video-on-demand two weeks later on June 7.

+In September 2024, clips and posts about the film and its original song "Watermelon" (performed by Skeggs) began to go viral on the social media platform TikTok.
+It quickly developed a cult following, trending on the streaming service Hulu, the social cataloging app Letterboxd, and Google.
+Shortly after, screenings of the film were announced after an online grassroots campaign garnered momentum.
+The Frida Cinema in Santa Ana, California, was one of the first theaters to establish a screening in response to a plethora of fan requests, selling out in under 24 hours.
+The IFC Center in Manhattan similarly played the movie to a 400-person audience in November.
+After successful first screenings, theaters added more, driving other locations to decide to host, like the Prince Charles Cinema in the United Kingdom.
+The theatrical run continued into 2025, with Laemmle Theatres for example screening it in multiple Los Angeles cinemas in February.

 Reception

 Critical response

-On the review aggregator Rotten Tomatoes, 91% of 78 reviews are positive, with an average rating of 7.9/10.
-The critical consensus reads, "Rounded out by a pair of satisfying performances, Dinner in America is a coming-of-age rom-com with infectious punk rock energy."
-Metacritic, which uses a weighted average, assigned a score of 80 out of 100 based on 8 critics, indicating "generally favorable reviews".

 Lorry Kikta of Film Threat hailed the performances from the ensemble cast as "fantastic" and said the screenplay was "hilarious and ingenious."
 Dennis Harvey of Variety called the film "surreal" and described Gallner's portrayal as "a knockout lead performance."